 Rabštejn nad Střelou (Raven stone over bullet or missile in English or Rabenstein in German) is a part of the city of Manětín, located in the Plzeň (Pilsen) district.
-It is an old historic town, which lies on the river Střela about 30 kilometers north of Pilsen.
-Today I am sharing some memories of camping at Rabštejn nad Střelou in 1966 aka Ravenstone.
+It is an old historic town on the river Střela about 30 kilometers north of Pilsen.
+Today, I am sharing some memories of camping at Rabštejn nad Střelou in 1966, aka Ravenstone.

-Given the preponderance of the German population, in 1938 Rabštejn became part of Sudetenland and was cleared of many of its inhabitants and along with them the last two remaining Jewish families who had lived there and maintained community for over 300 years.
-In fact, WWII cleaned out the town and even before the end of World War II, in 1945, German soldiers shot several prisoners of war dead.
-By the end of the war the population had already been fully resettled.
+Given the preponderance of the German population, in 1938, Rabštejn became part of Sudetenland and was cleared of many of its inhabitants and, along with them, the last two remaining Jewish families who had lived there and maintained the community for over 300 years.
+In fact, WWII cleaned out the town, and even before the end of World War II, in 1945, German soldiers shot several prisoners of war dead.
+By the end of the war, the population had already been fully resettled.

 The quaintness of the town predestined his gradual transformation into a recreation seat, and many unoccupied houses were demolished.
 Even the town as it was known eventually lost its independence (July 1, 1980) and became part of the city Manětín.

 By that time, almost all services had disappeared.
 The post office has been closed since 1998, trade was abolished in 2003, and the pensions in the castle and monastery are also now gone.

 But – for my family, many happy memories of time spent there remain.
 Back in the mid-1960s, when I (Kytka) was just a year and two years old, my parents would go there on weekends to camp, fish, frolic, and play Tramp music and songs (Trampské písně).